 US agency sues Corzine over failure of MF Global

-Corzine bore responsibility for the unlawful acts by MF Global because he controlled the firm and its holdings and "either did not act in good faith or knowingly induced these violations," the lawsuit says.
+Corzine bore responsibility for the unlawful acts by MF Global because he controlled the company and its holdings and "either did not act in good faith or knowingly induced these violations," the lawsuit says.

 MF Global has agreed to pay a $100 million penalty as part of a settlement announced Thursday.
 The money will come from bankruptcy proceedings.